underground-software/singularity/README.md

  - Now you can run `./test.sh`.
 If you followed the directions, the tests should pass.

+ - Note that recent versions of Fedora ship with `curl-minimal` rather than `curl`, and that the former does not support pop3s.
+If, when running the tests, you encounter an error like `"pop3s: protocol not supported"` you can first try `dnf swap libcurl-minimal libcurl`-- failing that, you may need to run `dnf download libcurl.$(uname -m) && sudo dnf install --allowerasing ./libcurl*.rpm && rm libcurl*.rpm`.

  - You will not be able to access the services using a normal web browser or email client without one more step as the services listening on unix sockets instead of TCP ports.